andyvanee/andyvanee/source/posts/2013-11-29-accidental-cms.md

 tags: Programming
 ---

-When I begun reading [this article called CMS Trap](http://hakunin.com/cms- trap), I had no idea what the hell he was talking about.
+When I started reading [this article called CMS Trap](http://hakunin.com/cms- trap), I had no idea what the hell he was talking about.
 As I pushed through, I began saying 'yes' more and more, and by the time I was finished I had to go back and re-read it again because so much rang true.